BobbyBlundersBishopAndCries/Born2beroot/README.md

 hostname -i(lowercase i to take server ip) output = 127.0.0.1 (but if you do in your browser localhost:4242 it is taken by a site with no purpose this is why you need to setup NAT as host port = 127.0.0.2)

-IV - Change of the hostname to mohabid42 :
+# - Change of the hostname to mohabid42 :

 sudo hostnamectl set-hostname mohabid42

 and sudo nano /etc/hosts change the second line (after localhost to your login42)

-5 : password policy configuration :
+# 5 : password policy configuration :

 I - sudo apt install libpam-pwquality